What to visit in Hungary: must-see locations

 Building of Pest parlament in Budapest

-Crossing the Margit hid, one arrives at the island of Margarita.
-This island is a real natural backwater, considered a public pedestrian park, equipped with restaurants, hotels, cafes and the smell of thermal waters.
+Crossing the Margit híd, one arrives at Margaret Island.
+This island is a real natural backwater, considered a public pedestrian park, equipped with restaurants, hotels, cafes and the scent of thermal waters.
 You can take a bike ride, as well as other fun attractions.
 It’s ideal for a quiet day.

 Returning to Andrássy Avenue in Pest you can enjoy one of the most beautiful routes in the city.
 It starts at St. Stephen’s Basilica, Budapest’s largest church, with a capacity of 8,000 people and ends at Heroes Square, where the Millennial Monument stands.
 This monument was built to commemorate the national leaders and heroes of the last 1,000 years.
 The architectural composition consists of a column of 36 m., sculptures and a large slab, the emblem of the tomb of the Unknown Soldier, guarded by soldiers.
 Try to see the change of guard, it is very singular.